 The Christmas meal is one of the biggest of the year, and while we all have instant classics we all fall back on, there’s also a lot of room for experimentation and new ideas.

 The BBQ grill is one of the best places to start.
-You might think of it as just a tool for the summer, but it can work all year round and make food that’s far superior than your kitchen indoors.
+You might think of it as just a tool for the summer, but it can work all year round and make grilled food recipes that are far superior to your indoor kitchen.

 Ditch the oven and let’s get grilling with these 17 Christmas grilling ideas for you to try this year.